Hajr Al-Aswad (The Black Stone From Heaven) – Everything You Need To Know

 The Story Behind the Hajr e Aswad

 Throughout the history of Islam, a huge number of Muslims go to the Holy city of Makkah in Saudi Arabia to perform Umrah and Hajj every year.
-While performing Tawaf (circumambulation) around the Holy Ka’bah, Muslims find it sacred to touch or even see Hajr e Aswad.
+While performing Tawaf (circumambulation) around the Holy Ka’bah, it is sacred for Muslims to touch or even see Hajr e Aswad.

 According to Islamic history, there are varying tales when it comes to the origin story of the sacred stone.
 In some places, when Prophet Adam (AS) was sent to earth, Hajr e Aswad fell from heaven to show him where to build the first house of worship.